 When hiking, travelling, or camping (etc.), bringing all your own water isn’t always practical.
 Finding a river, puddle, lake, or tap can be a lifesaver, but only if you can access clean water.
 Many natural sources of water are not safe for human consumption, and a water bottle filter can change this.

-There are two different ways but was I would recommend for this, depending on your needs.
+There are two different filters I would recommend for this, depending on your needs.
 Both of these are currently Amazon’s choice as well.

 This filter can remove up to 99.9% of parasites from any freshwater sources.
 Additionally, it filters out some VOC’s and organic chemicals, and chlorine.
 It has very positive reviews from people having experienced it in their travels, with most of them pleasantly surprised considering their expectations.